rxrossi/bookclub-react-native-client/README.md

   npm start //Starts the app, that currently loads just the storybook
 ```

+Follow instructions on console to open on Expo

 ## What is ready in storybook:
   - Login and Register (Made considering reusability and using HOC for 'going to the next field on return key press')